A-Z Register

 • UNE Insurance Requirements (Cth) - Level 2Under the University's insurance and protection contracts, we have a duty to disclose to the insurer/provider every matter that we may know, or be reasonably expected to know, that is relevant to the insurer's/provider's decision whether to accept the risk of the insurance/protection..

-• UNE Medical Centre Requirements (Cth) - Level 3The Health Practitioner Regulation National Law establishes a national registration and accreditation scheme for the regulation of health practitioners and the registration of students undertaking programs of study that provide a qualification for registration in a health profession; or clinical training in a health profession.
+• UNE Life Healthcare Centre Requirements (Cth) - Level 3The Health Practitioner Regulation National Law establishes a national registration and accreditation scheme for the regulation of health practitioners and the registration of students undertaking programs of study that provide a qualification for registration in a health profession; or clinical training in a health profession.
 A health practitioner is defined as an individual who practises a health profession.
 A health profession means the following professions (including a recognised specialty in any of the following professions-):

 (1) Aboriginal and Torres Strait Islander health practice;